Azure/azure-saas/docs/azure-saas-docs/content/en/quick-start.md

 This will automatically pull and run the container image and its entrypoint is the [B2C-Create](https://github.com/Azure/azure-saas/blob/main/src/Saas.Identity/Saas.IdentityProvider/scripts/B2C-Create.ps1) powershell script.

 > Note: The `-v` flag on this command will mount your present working directory to the `/data` directory inside this container.
-This is the directory that the `main.parameters.json` file will be output to upon the script completion.
-If you choose to exclude this flag, the container will still execute but you will need to copy this file out of the container afterwards using the [docker cp](https://docs.docker.com/engine/reference/commandline/cp/) command as you will need it in step 2.b.
+This is the directory that the `main.parameters.json` file (necessary for step 2.b) will be output to upon the script completion.
+If you choose to exclude this flag, the container will still execute but you will need to copy this file out of the container afterwards using the [docker cp](https://docs.docker.com/engine/reference/commandline/cp/) command.

 After finishing the identity framework setup, you may choose to either run the project locally first or immediately deploy the solution to Azure.